tsbyq/WattCast/README.md

 # Changes & Extensions

+## Changes

 This repository applies novel methods to forecast the original county level load data.
 Specifically:

-> * Box-Cox Transform to rectify the distrubtion of the data
+> Box-Cox Transform to rectify the distrubtion of the data
+> Cyclic and relative datetime encodings
+> Deep Learning forecasting method, such as the Temporal Fusion Transformer

+## Extensions

+Furthermore new data has been introduced: TBC

+The framework used in this repository is the darts forecasting library.